 When you leave Bryce and head towards Capitol Reef, take Highway 12 through Escalante.
 There are tons of great canyons & hikes to explore off this road, as well as incredible views to stop and take photos of.
 I recommend stopping at a visitor center and getting a brochure with all the great detours available.

 Campground: Fruita or nearby BLM

-You may not have ever heard of Captiol Reef because it is a small park and is a little “off the beaten path.”
+You may not have ever heard of Capitol Reef because it is a small park and is a little off-the-beaten-path.
 The national park describes Capitol Reef as, “a hidden treasure filled with cliffs, canyons, domes and bridges in the Waterpocket Fold, a geologic monocline (a wrinkle on the earth) extending almost 100 miles.”
 It’s not as awe-inspiring as the bigger parks like Arches, Zion, and Bryce, but we still enjoyed exploring the area a lot.
 There are huge fruit orchards surrounding the campground and they’ve done a great job trying to preserve the history of the area.

 If the campground is full, there is a free BLM a few miles west of the park that is so remote that you feel like you can see every star in the sky at night.